npolshakova/kgateway-community/GOVERNANCE.md

-# K8sGateway governance
+# Kgateway governance

-K8sGateway is dedicated to building a feature-rich, fast and flexible next-generation API gateway.
+Kgateway is dedicated to building a feature-rich, fast and flexible next-generation API gateway.
 This governance document details how the project is run.

 ## Values

-The K8sGateway project embraces the following values:
+The kgateway project embraces the following values:

 * Openness: Communication and decision-making happens in the open and is discoverable for future reference.
 As much as possible, all discussions and work take place in public